• Skip to primary navigation

 • Peppermint Extract - used in both the cookies and chocolate coating.

 • Dark Chocolate - Go for a good quality dark chocolate that is both vegan and gluten free.
-I like Scharffenberger brand, which can sometimes be found at Target stores or can be ordered direct from the Scharffenberger website.
+I like Scharffenberger brand, but any chocolate that is 60-70% and dairy free will work fine.

 Butter and coconut oil creamed together in a large metal mixing bowl.